-Full-time RVing: Safe and happy with the 3/300 rule
+RVing: Be safe and happy every day with the 3/300 rule - RV Travel

 Before I bought my RV, I thought I knew a lot about driving around the country.
 With almost 50 years of driving experience and several cross-the-U.S. trips, I didn’t think I had much left to learn.
 Wrong!

 RVs are different vehicles.
-Not only do they proceed — shall we say — more sedately, but they coax us all into a more easy-going attitude.
+Not only do they proceed – shall we say – more sedately, but they coax us all into a more easygoing attitude.
 At least, that’s the way it’s supposed to work.
 So my 500-mile-per-day automobile jaunts were not so easy to achieve in my RV.

-Firstly, speed.
-Yes, my Itasca will go 75 mph down the Arizona highways.
+First thing to take into consideration is speed.
+Yes, my Itasca would go 75 mph down the Arizona highways.
 But I’m much more relaxed at 60, and I’ll get 9 mpg instead of 6 mpg.
 I’m going slower, and I’m stopping for a scenic look here and there.
-Furthermore, there are gas stops, bathroom breaks, meal stops, and shopping stops.
+Furthermore, there are gas stops, bathroom breaks, meal stops and shopping stops.
 Clearly I can’t average that 60 mph speed.
 To really make time, I increase speed and decrease stops.

 So I have two point-to-point speeds.
 Easygoing: 50 mph.
 Racing: 60 mph.
 These numbers have been verified over 35,000 miles of RV travel in the last three years.